-These 3-month fully funded summer fellowships are intended for graduate students working on topics with relevance (broadly construed) to the Brain and Cognitive Sciences.
-IBACS Graduate Fellows attend a short grant-writing workshop at the start of the summer period (tentatively the 2ndweek of May 2019), and will be expected to submit an application to the NSF GRFP, NRSA (pre- or post-doctoral fellowship), or equivalent, in the Fall.
+These summer fellowships are intended for graduate students working on topics with relevance (broadly construed) to the Brain and Cognitive Sciences.
+IBACS Graduate Fellows attend a short grant-writing workshop and will be expected to submit an application to the NSF GRFP, NRSA (pre- or post-doctoral fellowship), or equivalent, in the Fall.

 Please refer to the full details here.

 This event will be held virtually on Zoom.
 Please note that the majority of the talks will be pre-recorded and played during the event, although attendees can ask questions to the speakers live.
 The panel discussion and Keynote Speaker talk will both be live.
 The program is attached and also available on our website.
 Zoom details will come soon – please visit this webpage for the most up-to-date information.

 This event will provide an opportunity to learn more about the diverse research that IBACS affiliates are engaged in, and will provide a forum for cross-disciplinary networking.
 We hope you can join us on October 10th to celebrate our 5-year anniversary!